Falls to Hotham Alpine Crossing project

 Who we are working with

-Department of Jobs Precincts and Regions (DJPR) is the main partner.
+Department of Jobs, Skills, Industry and Regions (DJSIR) is the main partner.

 Parks Victoria is working with the Traditional Owners for the area.

-$2 million from the Victorian State Government to do the detailed planning and business case.
+$2 million from the Victorian Government Department of Jobs, Skills, Industry and Regions to do the detailed planning and business case.

-$15 million from the Victorian State Government to implement Stage 1 of the project.
+$15 million from the Victorian Government Department of Jobs, Skills, Industry and Regions to implement Stage 1 of the project.

 Documents and information: